 Section 3: The Library Learning Environment

-The school library should be exciting and welcoming and identifiably different from classrooms.
-As a multimedia interactive learning environment, it motivates pupils to explore resources for curriculum related work and their personal interests and stimulates creativity.
+The school library should be exciting and welcoming, and identifiably different from classrooms.
+A multimedia interactive learning environment motivates pupils to explore resources for curriculum-related work and their personal interests and stimulates creativity.

 - AASL: Resource Guide for Underserved Student Populations

 - YALSA: Transforming Library Services for and with Teens

 3.2 Understanding the Librarian’s Role in Reading and CCRS (School Library Guide p.
 20)

 Reading within the content area is at the center of the College-and Career-Readiness Standards Initiative.
 Significant numbers of the standards also address the building of informational skills to ready students for 21st-century learning.